 East San Fernando Valley Light Rail Transit

-Metro’s plan for better transit includes more rail service in the heart of the San Fernando Valley
+Metro’s plan for better transit includes more rail service in the heart of the San Fernando Valley.

 Metro light rail vehicle in traffic in San Fernando Valley